Saharan dust: Organic stabilization of aerosolized and dissolved iron

-Free aqueous iron is not very stable in non-acidic conditions; it tends to want to oxidize to form an iron oxide and precipitate out of solution.
+Free aqueous iron is not very stable in non-acidic conditions; it is inclined to oxidize, form an iron oxide, and precipitate out of solution.
 Some types of organic matter can help stabilize iron by binding to the iron and preventing the formation of relatively insoluble iron oxides.
 These organic molecules are called ligands.
 Different functional groups and heteroatoms in organic molecules contribute differently to the molecules iron-binding activity.
 Heteroatoms such as oxygen (O), sulfur (S), and nitrogen (N) can increase an organic molecule's iron-binding capacity; the presence of organic matter containing O and/or S and/or N can increase the solubility of iron contained in aerosols.
 Carboxyl groups in particular have been noted for increasing ligand-like activity of organic matter in aerosols.
 Other functional groups known to contribute to ligand-like properties in aerosols include ethers, esters, and amines.
 Aerosols containing more of these ligands have higher percentages of soluble iron than aerosols that have less or no ligands.
 Saharan dust aerosols contain lower amounts of these ligands, which contributes to the low solubility of iron from Saharan dust.
 Saharan aerosol organic matter tends to contain more carbohydrate-like material, which does not tend to have strong ligand activity.

 Ligands in the surface ocean are varied in molecular structure and include compound classes such as porphyrins and siderophores.
 These molecules are generally produced by marine bacteria or phytoplankton to obtain metals in regions where metal concentrations are low.
 Other ligands in the ocean are produced as organic matter breaks down to form humic acids.
 These humic acids, as well as oxalate, malonate, and tartrate, have been shown to specifically increase the solubility of iron contained in Saharan dust.